InputUsername/testing-techniques/README.md

 - docker-compose

 # Run tests
-Run `docker compose up --abort-on-container-exit` from the workspace root.
+Run `docker-compose up --abort-on-container-exit` from the workspace root.

 # Results
 Results can be found in the testing/results.out file